Raju Jeyamohan

-Raju Jeyamohan (born 2 July 1991) is an Indian actor, television host and model in the Indian film industry, who has worked predominantly in Tamil television shows and films.
+Raju Jeyamohan (born 2 July 1991) is an Indian actor, television presenter and model in the Indian film industry, who has worked predominantly in Tamil television shows and films.
 Raju made his debut in the movie Natpuna Ennanu Theriyuma in the year 2019.
-He has also acted in various serials including Kana Kaanum Kalangal, 'Kalloori Salai', 'Aandaal Azhagar', and 'Saravanan Meenatchi' on Vijay Television.
-In 2022, he emerged as the winner of the Tamil reality television show Bigg Boss (Tamil season 5).
+He has also acted in various serials including Kana Kaanum Kaalangal, Kana Kaanum Kalangal Kalloori Salai, Andal Azhagar, and Saravanan Meenatchi on Vijay Television.
+In 2022, he emerged as the winner of the reality television show Bigg Boss 5.
+In 2025, he participated in Cooku with Comali season 6 in which he also emerged as the winner.

 Personal life

 Raju was born in Tirunelveli, Tamil Nadu.
 He did his B.Sc. in Visual Communication from PSG College of Arts and Science in Coimbatore.
 He married his long-time girlfriend Tarika in October 2020.
 Before making his appearance on television, he has done many modeling covers and photo shoots.

 Career

 Jeyamohan started his career by first appearing in the second season of the Coming of age television drama Kana Kaanum Kaalangal in 2012 playing one of the lead roles in the show.
 Raju was also supposed to be part of Vijay's film Nanban in 2012, however due to personal issues he rejected the offer of the film.